 If you want to work on your house’s most challenging section, you’ll most likely want to start your work in the living room since that area will have a high amount of traffic from visitors and families.

 Wipes down surfaces: Take your all-purpose spray and microfiber cloth and wipe down any small tables.
 Go to your entertainment section and clean the television and any other devices that you have.
 Remember to get behind the tv as much as you can.
 If it’s hanging on the wall, you can use a duster for the back.
-Also, take down books and decorations from your shelves and wipe down the dirt accumulated in the furniture piece’s back and sides.
+Also, take down books and decorations from your shelves and wipe down the dirt accumulated on the furniture piece’s back and sides.

 Clean the couch.
 Your couch will usually get frequent guests from your children to visiting family and friends when they come over to chat, so you’ll have to clean this with extra care.
 Take off the cushions and wipe them all down.
 If your cushion covers can zip right off, then throw them in the washer along with any throws and other pillow covers you may have.
 Then, vacuum the rest of the couch with the extension parts.
 Don’t forget to get in between the cushions where crumbs can fall through.
-After your all done, replace cushions and fluff them up.
+After your are all done, replace the cushions and fluff them up.
 If you’re not sure how to clean your sofa, look at the tag attached.
 It should instruct you on how you should go about cleaning it in a safe way.

-Vacuum and mop floor.
+Vacuum and mop the floor.
 With deep cleaning, make sure to get underneath and behind furniture that you usually don’t regularly.
 Push that couch over a bit and quickly clean the floor beneath.
 Do the same for any bookshelves if they aren’t too heavy.
 You’ll find plenty of hidden dust that can be cleaned, improving the air quality even more.

 Clean ceiling fan.
 The ceiling fan is sometimes forgotten with routine cleaning, but it can accumulate a lot of dust in that time.
 You may need a step ladder to clean the blades and wipe off the light fixtures.
 If you don’t want to make a mess while cleaning the dust off the blades, first cover them with a pillowcase and wipe the dust off with it so the dust can fall inside the case without getting all over your floors.
 Repeat this process with the next blade until they’re all dust-free.